Convert HTML To PDF In PHP (Simple Examples)

 This conversion script should be pretty straightforward.
 Not going to explain line-by-line, but a quick summary:

-1. Include the MPDF library, and create an MPDF object.
+1. Load the MPDF library, and create an MPDF object.

 2. Optional.
-Set the PDF metadata and password-protect it if required.
+Set the PDF metadata and password-protect if required.

 3. Write an HTML string or read from an HTML file.

-4. Finally, just use the MPDF object to convert the HTML string to PDF.
+4. Finally, just use MPDF to convert the HTML string to PDF.

 5. Directly show the PDF file in the browser, force a download, or save it on the server.